-Except for operation of the CFS during Cribbing Mode, never operate the center front stabilizer unless the boom is retracted and in the boom rest position.
+Never operate the center front stabilizer unless the boom is retracted and in the boom rest position.
 Always retract the center front stabilizer before retracting the main jacks and outriggers.
 The center front stabilizer is a vital factor in the stability of the crane.

-- 1. From the Carrier: Position the center front stabilizer control switch to ACTIVATE and position the outrigger extension/retraction switch to RETRACT. - From the ODM: HOLD Retract and hit the center front jack Icon as shown in green in (Figure 4-41).

-2. Retract the center front stabilizer until the jack is fully retracted.
+- Position the center front stabilizer control switch to ACTIVATE and position the outrigger extension/ retraction switch to RETRACT. - 2.
+Retract the center front stabilizer until the jack is fully retracted.